spacetelescope/imexam/docs/imexam/example1.rst

     viewer.load_regions('test.reg')

-Plot stuff at cursor location, in a while loop.
+Plot stuff at the cursor location, in a while loop.
 Type a key when the mouse is over your desired location and continue plotting with the available options
 ::

     viewer.imexam()